Updates

 American Revolution

-Geography of the American colonies
+Geography of the American Colonies

 The geography of the American colonies significantly shaped their economic, social, and political development, creating distinct regional identities across New England, the Middle, and Southern Colonies.